 We should not be confused about motivations.
 Reduced wage demands and givebacks do not arise because workers are suddenly worried about stockholders.
-Rather, their new attitude reflects tough on-the-job economic education or often out-of-job economic education.
-The new competitive reality has especially impacted workers in companies that, in the past, provided unusually generous increases in wages and fringe benefits.
+Rather, their new attitude reflects rough on-the-job economic education.
+The new competitive reality has especially impacted workers in companies that, in the past, were unusually generous in granting increases in wages and fringe benefits.

-Strike activity is at the lowest point since the Labor Department first started collecting the numbers.
+Strike activity -- whether measured by the annual number of strikes or the yearly tally of people out on strike -- is at the lowest point since the Labor Department first started collecting the numbers.
 For all of 1988, the number of work stoppages involving 1,000 employees or more totaled 43 -- compared to 300 a decade earlier.
 Despite the growth in the labor force, the total of 121,400 workers idled by strikes in 1988 was a small fraction of the 1.4 million annual average in the 1970s.